Rugby Football Union: Structure

 In response to the faltering results of the England national team, Rob Andrew was appointed on 18 August 2006 by the RFU to the post of Director of Elite Rugby, to oversee all aspects of representative rugby in England from the regional academies to the full senior side, including senior team selection powers and the power to hire and fire coaches at all levels of English rugby.
 Andrew also had the task of building bridges with the premiership clubs and the RFU in terms of players withdrawal from their club duties for international duties.
 On 6 January 2011 his role of Director of Elite Rugby was scrapped in an overhaul of the organisation's structure.

 Chief executive John Steele opted to create a single rugby department divided into the areas of performance, operations and development with the emphasis on "delivering rugby at all levels", with each area having its own director.

 National teams

 Men's team

 The England national rugby union team competes in the annual Six Nations Championship with France, Ireland, Scotland, Italy, and Wales.
 They have won this championship outright on a total of 28 occasions (with the addition of 10 shared victories), 13 times winning the Grand Slam and 25 times winning the Triple Crown, making them the most successful team in the tournament's history.
 England are to date the only team from the northern hemisphere to win the Rugby World Cup, when they won the tournament back in 2003.
 They were also runners-up in 1991, 2007 and 2019.
-They are currently ranked third in the world by World Rugby as of 8 March 2020.
+They are currently ranked Fifth in the world by World Rugby as of 3 October 2024.